mvielkind/otto-bot/README.md

 ## Getting Started- Examples

-In the [examples/](https://github.com/mvielkind/otto-bot/tree/master/examples) directory there is a worked example using the Twilio [Deep Table Autopilot Tutorial](https://www.twilio.com/docs/autopilot/tutorials/deep-table-restaurant-assistant)
+In the [examples](https://github.com/mvielkind/otto-bot/tree/master/examples) directory there is a worked example using the Twilio [Deep Table Autopilot Tutorial](https://www.twilio.com/docs/autopilot/tutorials/deep-table-restaurant-assistant)
 , demonstrating how otto-bot can be utilized.

+## What's Next
+I've learned a lot about Twilio Autopilot through this process.
+From this process there are a number of initial enhancements I want to add.
+If there is any other functionality you'd like to see let me know and I'll make sure it gets added!